dotnet/vscode-csharp/debugger.md

 The target process can optionally launch into a seperate console window.
 You will want this if your console app takes console input (ex: Console.ReadLine).
 This can be enabled with:

     "externalConsole": true

+#### Docker Support

+Using Visual Studio Code and the C# extension it is also possible to debug your code running in a Docker container.
+To do so, follow instructions to install and run [yo docker](https://github.com/Microsoft/generator-docker#generator-docker).
+This will add files to your project to build a container, and it will add a new debug launch configuration which will invoke a container build, and then debug your app in the container.